-Welcome to the Wolvercote Neighbourhood Plan4

-The Wolvercote Neighbourhood Forum and Plan Area5

-Why do we need a Neighbourhood Plan for Wolvercote?6

-The Wolvercote Neighbourhood Plan 2019-20347

-The Plan Process7

-Wolvercote Neighbourhood Plan Vision, Aims and Principles7

-Policies and Action Plan Preparation12

-Delivering the Plan12

-Why consult on a Neighbourhood Plan?12

-WOLVERCOTE NEIGHBOURHOOD PLAN POLICIES14

-Green Spaces and Biodiversity (GB)14

-Built Environment (BE)27

-Commerce (CO)

-Community, Transport and Health (CH)37

-Heritage and Local Character (HE)42

-ANNEXES43

-ANNEX 1.
-Localism and Neighbourhood Planning43

-ANNEX 2.
-Wolvercote Neighbourhood Forum and Plan Structure44

-ANNEX 3.
-Process for Developing the Wolvercote Neighbourhood Plan45

-ANNEX 4.
-Green Spaces Plan46

-ANNEX 5.
-Species in the Wolvercote Neighbourhood Plan Area47

-ANNEX 6.
-Community, Sport and Recreational Facilities49
+Welcome to the Wolvercote Neighbourhood Plan 1 The Wolvercote Neighbourhood Forum and Plan Area 5 Why do we need a Neighbourhood Plan for Wolvercote?
+5 The Wolvercote Neighbourhood Plan 2019-2034 7 The Plan Process 7 Wolvercote Neighbourhood Plan Vision, Aims and Principles 7 Policies and Action Plan Preparation12 L Delivering the Plan12 L Why consult on a Neighbourhood Plan?12 2 WOLVERCOTE NEIGHBOURHOOD PLAN DRAFT POLICIES 3 9 Community, Transport and Health (CH) Heritage and Local Character (HE) ANNEXES 7 8 9 ANNEX 5.
+Species in the Wolvercote Neighbourhood Plan Area (embedded)40 ANNEX 6.
+Community, Sport and Recreational Facilities (attached)42